jeremycardona/foo-bar/README.md

 # foo

+IF youre able to read: this all happpens in the foo folder

 A modular Rust project organized as a Cargo workspace with separated crates for core domain logic, a CLI interface, and shared types.